 We suggest you not duplicate copies until the “complete” notice is added.
 Prior to that you can get a good idea of the content, but be aware that improvements will be made.

-This year’s Lent resource draws prayerful attention to the extinction of plants and animals and the interconnecting cause and effect of habitat loss.
+This year’s Lent resource draws prayerful attention to the extinction of plants and animals and the interconnected causes and effects of habitat loss.
 As people of faith, we want to respond not only to Jesus’ suffering and death, but also to the suffering and death within creation, where God lives and acts.
 Starting with the first reading of Lent — God’s covenant with all creation — the five sessions will explore a situation Pope Francis calls “a painful disfigurement.”

 Lent2016: Spirituality of Soil – 16 sides – to be updated

 I Thirst 2017 – 14 sides — to be updated

 Tengo Sed 2017 – 14 sides — to be updated

 Unsolicited comments about these reflections: